 - 1. Park the tractor on a smooth, level surface such as a concrete floor.
 Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - 2.
-Lower the mower deck to its lowest cutting position and remove the mower deck guards. - Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figures 37).
-Carefully rotate the breaker bar clockwise, which will relieve the tension on the belt exerted from the idler arm.
+Lower the mower deck to its lowest cutting position and remove the mower deck guards. - 3.
+44" Models: Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figures 37).
+Carefully rotate the breaker bar clockwise, which will relieve the tension on the belt exerted from the idler arm. - 3.
+52" Models: Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figures 37).
+Carefully rotate the breaker bar counter-clockwise, which will relieve the tension on the belt exerted from the idler arm.